Will Smith Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres have the top team ERA across all league pitching staffs (3.70).
+- The Padres have a 3.75 team ERA that ranks No. 1 among all MLB pitching staffs.

-- Padres pitchers combine to give up 119 home runs (1.1 per game), the seventh-fewest in baseball.
+- Padres pitchers combine to allow the sixth-fewest home runs in baseball (120 total, 1.1 per game).

-- His last time out came on Sunday against the Texas Rangers, when the right-hander tossed six scoreless innings while giving up three hits.
+- The left-hander's last appearance was on Sunday against the Texas Rangers, when he went five innings, surrendering no earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.